thermalogic/SEES/guide/DevelopmentEnvironment.md

   ![mingw-w64](./img/mingw-w64.jpg)

-  * 2.unzip the ziped MinGW-w64 to C:\mingw64
+  * 2. unzip the ziped MinGW-w64 to C:\mingw64

-  * 3.Add C:\mingw64\bin to the environment variable PATH
+  * 3. Add C:\mingw64\bin to the environment variable PATH

     To set an environment variable permanently in Windows: (so that it is available to all the Windows' processes)

     start the "Control Panel" ⇒ "System" ⇒ "Advanced system settings" ⇒ Switch to >"Advanced" tab ⇒ "Environment variables" ⇒ Choose "System Variables" (for all users) or "User >Variables" (for this login user only) ⇒ Choose "Edit" (for modifying an existing variable) or >"New" (to create a new variable) ⇒ Enter the variable "Name" and "Value".

-  * 4.Verify the GCC installation by listing the version of gcc, g++ and gdb:
+  * 4. Verify the GCC installation by listing the version of gcc, g++ and gdb:
   ```bash
   > gcc --version
   > g++ --version